Foo-x/react-tea/doc/Reference.md

 Sub.none();
 ```

-Returns Sub that subscribe nothing.
+Returns Sub that subscribes nothing.

 ### of